madismeer/GoIngressMonitor/README.md

 4. Implemented the reconcile function in ingress_controller.go to log the Host field of the IngressMonitor CRD
     - Edited ingress_controller.go to edit the reconcile function
 5. Implemented the pipeline to build and deploy the operator
+    - Used google cloud for the kubernetes cluster
+    - Used docker hub for the docker registry
+    - The CI-CD is in .github/workflows/ci-cd.yaml
+    - The pipeline builds the operator and pushes it to docker hub
+    - The pipeline deploys the operator to the kubernetes cluster
+6. Used a generated Ingress CRD in [config/crd/bases/network.example.com_ingresses.yaml](config/crd/bases/network.example.com_ingresses.yaml)
+7. Some of the .yaml files like role and rolebinding are in the k8sConf folder.
+The custom resource used is also there.

 # Operator SDK Readme